 These sleek schooners, sporting sails measuring thousands of square feet, were euphemistically called “knockabouts.”
 They were also deceptively fast, really fast.
 Once filled to the gunwales with cod, they raced to be first to market.
 Those that arrived first could ask the highest price.

-Knockabouts were so quick, in the off season, they took on the best international yacht racing could offer.
+Knockabouts were so quick, in the offseason, they took on the best international yacht racing could offer.
 Perhaps the most famous of these working class schooners was the “Bluenose.”
 For two decades no other design could compete.
 One yachtsman was asked why he lost the America’s Cup to the “Bluenose.”
 He replied that he raced for fun.
 These fishermen do it for a living.

 Each season as many as 400 “knockabouts” went to sea.
 A single “knockabout” could salt up to 250,000 pounds of cod in the hold.
 The work was hard and dangerous.
 Each year a dozen or more of these sleek craft never returned.

 Fishing vessels and equipment made a great leap forward when power replaced sail.
 More vessels brought in more fish.
 Gradually a fishery decline became apparent.
 By 1970 foreign fishing vessels were banned, but American fishing continued the harvest with even more efficient technologies.
 By the 1990s, both Canada and the U.S. agreed to close fishing for all bottom-dwelling species, including cod in hopes that the fishery would recover.
-Recovery did not happened.
+Recovery did not happen.
 Warming waters in the Atlantic further compromised the resilience of cod stocks.
 Invasive species replaced the missing link in the ecosystem.
 The demand for cod remains high and the same pressures on stocks continue elsewhere.

 What Caused the Commercial Fishery Collapse?